beginning of content

 When should I see my doctor?

-If you are pregnant and think you may have chickenpox, you should call your doctor immediately.
+If you are pregnant and think you may have chickenpox, you should call your doctor straight away.

-Do not go to the clinic since you don't want to infect other people in the waiting room.
+Do not go to the clinic since you might infect other people in the waiting room.
 Rather, call your doctor and they will let you know the safest way to see them.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.

-The best way to protect yourself against chickenpox is through vaccination.
+The best way to protect yourself against chickenpox is by getting the vaccine.
 Most vaccinated people will not get chickenpox.
-Those that do get infected will generally have a milder form of chickenpox with:
+People who do get infected usually have a milder form of chickenpox with:

 The chickenpox vaccine will also protect you against getting shingles later in life.